jackbravo/condorest-django/README.md

 ### Prerequisites

-This project uses Python 3 and Postgres 9+.
+This project uses Python 3 and Postgres 9+ with tablefunc EXTENSION installed.

 It is recommendable to install using a virtual environment.
 If you enjoy using fish shell you can use [virtual fish](http://virtualfish.readthedocs.io/en/latest/).
 And then do: